Barrister Parvateesam: First Part

 It describes the naive Parvateesam running away from home in Mogalthur, a small town that he calls a "famous historical city" in the West Godavari district of Andhra Pradesh, to become a barrister.
 The novel depicts the troubles he faced in dealing with other languages, and the naive way he behaves with people from the outside world.
 It ends with his reaching the shores of England.
-With the struggle for independence barely beginning in south India, Parvateesam decides to leave for England because of the way he is taunted by his teacher and friends; he thinks becoming a barrister is the only way to redeem himself.
+With the struggle for independence barely beginning in south India, Parvateesam decides to leave for England because his teacher and friends taught him; he thinks becoming a barrister is the only way to redeem himself.
 He runs away from home without much money.
 He knows no language other than Telugu and believes that once he reaches Madras (now Chennai, the capital city of then Madras State) he can take a ship to England.
 He knows nothing of the hardships of this journey.

 Second Part

 The second part begins with him reaching the shores of England.
 After spending a few days in London, he travels to Edinburgh in Scotland on the advice of a recent acquaintance to study at university there.
 He finds some students from India, who help him settle down and mingle with the local population.
-With the help of a tutor, he studies to pass the entrance exam to the University of Edinburgh.
+With the help of a tutor, he studies to pass the entrance exam at the University of Edinburgh.

 While making a fool of himself in several social situations, he learns the new culture and is impressed by the educational system.
 He dates a Scottish girl, a novel experience for him, coming from a totally traditional and conservative culture.
 He mingles as well with the local population as with the migrant Indian community.
 He learns to play golf well.

 He describes the situation in Scotland during the First World War.
 Even as war is raging, he finishes his studies to qualify as a Barrister-at-Law and returns to India.
 He is happy to return to his homeland.